testsigma

 Regression testing is a test approach that helps testers make sure there are no new bugs due to code changes or because of the introduction of new functionality to the existing ones.
 Using a requirement traceability matrix helps achieve the results with better efficiency.

-What Is Test Traceability?
+What is Test Traceability?

 Behind every bug-free software is a QA who followed the requirement criteria by word!